Keto Diet Side Effects: Risks, How to Manage & Prevent Them

 • Too much protein can cause digestive issues like diarrhea, so make sure to combine your fish and meat with a healthy side of fiber-rich veggies.

 • Stay hydrated!
-The importance of drinking enough water on the keto diet is not to be underrated.
+The importance of drinking enough water on the keto diet should not be underrated.

 Keto Constipation - Fact